jbjurling/MSc_degree_project/PRS.md

 write.table(OC_final, file="ovarian_cancer/OC_gwas_summary_maf001.txt", col.names = T, row.names = F, quote = F, sep = ",")
 ```

 ".fam" files for the UKB participants to include in this study was created that contained case/control status for BC and OC.
-Disease status was extracted from the UKB phenotype files using ICD10, ICD9 and self-reported illness codes.
+Disease status was extracted from the UKB phenotype file using ICD10, ICD9 and self-reported illness codes.

 Breast cancer: ICD10 (C50 - Malignant neoplasm of breast), ICD9 (174 - Malignant neoplasm of female breast), self-reported illness (1002 - Breast cancer).